 frolick in the waves with a playful sea-lion pup, snorkel with juvenile sharks then visit giant tortoises?
 All in one day?!?

 The Galapagos Islands are a wonderfully inspiring success story for now, and could end up being the dream highlight of your entire South America trip.
-But it’s prohibitively expensive and built up
+But it’s prohibitively expensive and built

-without being a millionaire!
-Check it
+wonder-trip without being a millionaire!
+Check it out here.

 Not a day goes by without a new selfie on Instagram of some rugged looking traveller